 Worst of all, spell check won’t catch the error when incorrect homophones are used because alternative spellings are legitimate.

-And to confuse matters further, there are other words called homonyms, which are spelled and pronounced alike but have different meanings.
-Examples include words like stalk, which could refer to the stem of a plant (a stalk of corn), or the act pursuing or approaching prey (the cat stalked the mouse).
+To confuse matters further, there are other words called homonyms, which are spelled and pronounced alike but have different meanings.
+Examples include words like stalk, which could refer to the stem of a plant (a stalk of corn), or the act pursuing or approaching prey (the cat is going to stalk the mouse).

-Another example of a homonym is lie — as in lie down or telling a lie (or untruth).
+Another example of a homonym is lie — as in lie down or telling a lie.

 That’s right, some homophones can also be classified as homonyms — if they’re spelled the same.

 Confused yet?
 Wait.
 There’s more.

 Homographs are words that are spelled the same but have different meanings.
-They may be pronounced the same or they could be pronounced differently from one another.
+They may be pronounced the same or they can be pronounced differently from one another.

 This means that some homographs are homophones and homonyms.

-A good homograph example is record (a disc that plays audio) and record (to save or register something – in writing, audio, video, etc.).
+A good homograph example is record (a disc that plays audio) and record (to save or register something, usually in writing, audio, video, etc.).